Mercedes-Benz S-Class: Fifth generation (W221; 2005)

 In the US for the 2010 model year, the S-Class received a facelift across the entire model line in mid-2009, with a new S400 Hybrid version.
 Daytime LED running lights were fitted to the outer edges of the bi-xenon lamp units.
 The rear end was accented with a total of 52 distinctively arranged LEDs in the two taillights.
-Gone are the body-colored strips through the tail lamps.
+Gone are the body-coloured strips through the tail lamps.
 Other noticeable changes at the front of the car are a more pronounced arrow-shaped grille, a new front bumper with a light-catching contour, and a chrome strip below the cooling air intakes.
 New, sleeker rear-view door mirrors with LED turn signals were also added.
 The exhaust tailpipes of all S-Class variants were visibly integrated into the rear bumper.
 The wheels were updated to more modern-style ones.
-Safety is also improved on most Mercedes-Benz models with the orange-colored light reflectors mounted on the sides of the bumpers.
+Safety is also improved on most Mercedes-Benz models with the orange-coloured light reflectors mounted on the sides of the bumpers.
 The C-Class look at the front is removed.
 Some shiny chrome is added to the bottom of the doors and bumper.